Learn. Grow. Lead.

 In the Leadership Intensive series, students examine traits and practices of leadership, assess their personal strengths and style, and learn from leaders across professional fields.
 Courses promote skill-building and socially responsible leadership where students put their strengths into action.

 Explore ideas, challenge your thinking, and come away with a deeper understanding of your strengths and talents to reach your full potential!
 Courses in the Leadership Intensive series can be taken individually, or students can use the Leadership Intensive course overview to create their own course pathway to fully cultivate their leadership development.

-- An asset-based curriculum that promotes self-reflection and goal-setting
+- A pre-college level asset-based curriculum that promotes self-reflection and goal-setting

-- Opportunities to build community and collaborate with other bright young leaders through synchronous online classes
+- Opportunities to build community and collaborate with other bright young leaders through live online class meetings

 - Flexible sessions to fit your schedule (6-week Fall, Winter, and Spring sessions, 2-week Summer sessions)

 In addition to Leadership Intensive courses, CTD offers a diverse range of online program options; view a full list here.

 Please note: Beginning for Summer 2022, students are to apply to programs based upon the grade they will enter in Fall of 2022.
 Please select Fall courses for your student based upon the grade they will enter in Fall of 2022.